This rich, thick and savory vegan stew, with big hearty vegetable chunks and the most flavorful gravy is easy to make and absolutely delicious.

 Can I Leave Out the Wine?

 Sure!
 You can replace the wine with more vegetable stock, or even water if you like.
-Personally I think the wine adds great flavor, and I don't worry too much about it even when serving kids because the stew cooks for long enough for MOST (but not all) of the wine to cook off.
+Personally I think the wine adds great flavor, and I don’t worry too much about it even when serving kids because the stew cooks for long enough for MUCH (but not all) of the wine to cook off.

 The original recipe actually calls for 2 1/2 cups of wine, and I've made it that way many times and loved it.
 However, since I do serve it to my kids, I've reduced it here to 1 1/2 cups.

-How long does it keep and can I freeze vegan stew?
+How long does it keep?

 Or you can skip the potatoes entirely and add more of something else!